nstoker/linux-dot-local-bin/README.md

 -----------------|---------
 `start-go`       | Checks if the directory contains a go.mod file, then starts code, go-convey, and git cola running.
 `start-goconvey` | Starts the goconvey test runner app in a new terminal.
 This will also open a browser widow showing the results of the test runner.
+`update-go`      | Updates the go build system to latest version if necessary.

 #### Ruby on Rails related